lesniakbj/bren-os-rewrite/README.md

     ```
     (gdb) target remote :1234
     ```
-    (Assuming QEMU is listening on port 1234, which `make debug` typically configures.)
+    (Assuming QEMU is listening on port 1234, which `make debug` typically aconfigures.)